Mixing Prints; Diane Kennedy Style

 Dancer Gia Holman wearing a Diane Kennedy Black and White Bamboo outfit

-Gia is wearing the Evidence Tunic and Casting Capri.
+Gia is wearing the Evidence Tunic and the Casting Capri.

 But what about mixing prints together when it's not been planned out for you?
 Is this something you would try?